Ghost Town USA’s

 In the early 1860s gold was discovered in the mountains to the north of the Snake River basin, and all bets were off.
 Idaho then enjoyed boom after boom, and rush after rush as the rich deposits of gold, silver, copper and other minerals were discovered and exploited.
 Mining towns popped up overnight, boomed, and disappeared as the miners went off in search of another rainbow.

 Agriculture also played an important role in development of a number of ghost towns.
 The southern part of the state has wide, rich river lands that are amenable to farming, and during the last few decades of the 19th century and the first couple in the 20th, many farming communities were established to serve these agrarian pursuits.
-However, as is typical in most farming areas (esp. seen in the Great Plains states), the advent of improved transportation and loss of the small "mom & pop" farms to agricultural conglomerates have doomed many of these towns to ghost hood.
+However, as is typical in most farming areas (especially as seen in the Great Plains states), the advent of improved transportation and loss of the small "mom & pop" farms to agricultural conglomerates have doomed many of these towns to ghost hood.

 PLEASE NOTE: